 - Are there other ways the image might have been described?
 The visual elements you want to see in the image may be only partially described with keyword terms.
 You may have more success searching on place names (what place is depicted, or where is the object), time periods, artist names, photograph publishers, or even materials or dates.

-- Names of artists and places.
-Artist names and place names often have more than one accepted spelling or format.
+- Artist names and place names often have more than one accepted spelling or format.
 If you do not find the results you expect with one spelling, try another.

-- Synonyms and variant spellings.
-Try using synonyms, singular/plural variations, and different or no punctuation.
+- Try using synonyms, singular/plural variations, and different or no punctuation.
 Images are often described using vocabulary that is not controlled by a thesaurus or subject headings, so using term variations in your search process may help you find more results.

 Searching for images can often be more unstructured than searching for other types of materials or information.
 Think creatively to retrieve the most useful images, and be willing to experiment with different search strategies.
 Learn from your successes.
 If you find just the right image in a particular database, make a note of that success so that next time you need to find an image, you'll remember what worked.